alissahartman/open-pet-care/README.md

 Welcome to **OpenPetCare**! 🐾

-Open Pet Tracker is an open-source project to help pet owners manage preventive care for their pets.
+Open Pet Care is an open-source project to help pet owners manage preventive care for their pets.

 It provides structured, trustworthy data on vaccine schedules, medications, and general pet health, along with reminders and human-readable guidance.